TechDocsStudio/biel-docs/docs/installation/readthedocs.md

 ---
 sidebar_label: Read the Docs
-description: Add an AI chatbot to your Read the Docs site with this step-by-step guide.
+description: Add an AI chatbot or AI search widget to your Read the Docs site with this step-by-step guide.
 ---

 # Ask AI chatbot widget for Read the Docs

-Add an AI chatbot to your Read the Docs documentation using Biel.ai's web components.
-The integration works with both Sphinx and MkDocs projects hosted on Read the Docs, adding conversational AI capabilities to your documentation.
+Add an [AI chatbot](https://biel.ai) or [AI search widget](https://biel.ai/ai-search-for-docs) to your Read the Docs documentation using Biel.ai's web components.

-This guide shows you how to add the chat widget to your Read the Docs project in minutes by modifying your documentation theme.

 ## Prerequisites

-Before starting, ensure you have:
 - A **Biel.ai account**.
 If you don't have one, [sign up for free](https://app.biel.ai/accounts/signup/).
 - **A project created in your Biel.ai dashboard**.
 Follow the [Quickstart guide](../quickstart.md) to create one.
 - **A Read the Docs project** using Sphinx or MkDocs.
 - **Access to your documentation repository** to modify theme files.

 ## Installation for Sphinx

-The Biel.AI chat widget enables a conversational chat powered by AI in your site.

 ![Chatbot widget for docs](./images/biel-widget-docs.png)